 Measles Party and the Danger of Ignorance

 Disturbingly, many parents passed on this falsehood to their children.
 On top of that, many of them put their children in harm’s way, purposely.
-This attitude lead to the rise of measles party.
+This attitude led to the rise of measles parties.

-Measles parties is not a new concept.
+Measles parties are not a new concept.
 Many parents practiced it as early as the 1960s.
 The idea behind it was to throw a party for a child with measles and have healthy children attend it so they can catch it.
-Many expressed their belief that exposure to measles would strengthen the healthy children’s immune system and make them invulnerable to future outbreaks (In fact, one such person to express this was Darla Shine -- the wife of a top Trump official, Bill Shine -- expressed this view in early 2019).
+Many expressed their belief that exposure to measles would strengthen the healthy children’s immune system and make them invulnerable to future outbreaks (In fact, one such person to express this was Darla Shine, the wife of a top Trump official, Bill Shine.
+She expressed this view in early 2019).